**This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

 11. Legos – This was something my mom would always send to my brother when he was in school.
 Just a small kit he could put together.
 He said it always helped him de-stress.

-12. Inspiration Quote printed out – Etsy is the place to go for downloads like this.
+12. Inspirational Quote printed out – Etsy is the place to go for downloads like this.
 Tons of sellers will even design something for a specific quote you have in mind.
+You can print it out, frame it, and include it in your homesick care package.

 14. Dodow sleep aid – another thing I haven’t tried but heard great things about.
 If your kid is having a hard time sleeping this may help.